polatemakaleem/IndustrialClicker/README.md

 History Clicker game about Robber Barons and Captains of Industry

 To play:
-Open Github Pages (should be on the bottom right)
+Open Github Pages (should be on the bottom right, under Environments)

 WORKS CITED: